mircealungu/mircea/notes/thoughtstream.md

 Obsidian.
 This application feels like a labor of love.
 What if we all worked to create the same kind of user-friendliness? #interactiondesign

+**

+I pulled a muscle in my calf probably because I didn't warm up sufficiently.
+It's got better and I think I can play already but I still feel it a bit tender, so I'm thinking: maybe I should still wait a bit more.
+Is this some kind of general life lesson: if you really love something you have to distance yourself from it sometimes?

 **April 13**

-little pockets of meaning in a cold universe
+Little pockets of meaning in a cold universe